CloudPixieDev/live-linux/README.md

         'disk' for an image to boot and install to a menu selected target disk

+Build the ISO using

+    ./make-recipe-target suse-leap-15.1 target

+and this will drop the artifacts in

+    ./builds/suse-leap-15.1

 ## dracut livenet

 The ISO Live PXE makes use of the (Fedora LiveOS)[https://fedoraproject.org/wiki/LiveOS_image] image format and (dracut tooling)[https://github.com/dracutdevs/dracut/].